Investigating the effect of noise channels on the quality of unitary t-designs: Noise modelling

 \section{Noise modelling}

 Our models for a noisy $t$-design use an adapted form of inequality (\ref{eq:def}), the defining inequality for an approximate $t$-design.
 Even though the definition applies to any density matrix in $\mathcal{B}((\mathbb{C}^2)^{\otimes t})$, we restrict our noise models to density matrices which are $t$ copies of an arbitrary single-qubit density matrix, as was done in our previous work~\cite{experimental2}.
-This has two major benefits, namely that numeric results can be obtained efficiently for all $t$, since the number of parameters that need to be varied when creating samples of density matrices remains constant with increasing $t$, and that numeric results can be analysed geometrically, since single-qubit states can be represented by points in the Bloch sphere.
-We therefore quantify the effect of a noise channel $\varepsilon$ on the quality of an exact single-qubit $t$-design $\{p_i,U_i\}$ using the smallest possible $\epsilon$ such that the inequality,
+This has two major benefits, namely, that numeric results can be obtained efficiently for all $t$, since the number of parameters that need to be varied when creating samples of density matrices remains constant with increasing $t$, and that numeric results can be analysed geometrically, since single-qubit states can be represented by points in the Bloch sphere.
+We therefore quantify the effect of a noise channel $\varepsilon$ on the quality of an exact single-qubit $t$-design $\{p_i,U_i\}$ using the smallest possible $\epsilon$ such that the inequality

 holds for all single-qubit density matrices $\rho$.
-This $\epsilon$ is a measure of the noisy $t$-design's ability to replicate the moments of the uniform Haar ensemble and represents a lower bound in the more general definition of an approximate $t$-design where $\rho\in\mathcal{B}((\mathbb{C}^2)^{\otimes t})$.
+This $\epsilon$ quantifies the noisy $t$-design's ability to replicate the moments of the uniform Haar ensemble and represents a lower bound in the more general definition of an approximate $t$-design where $\rho\in\mathcal{B}((\mathbb{C}^2)^{\otimes t})$.

 The definition of $\widetilde{\mathbb{E}}^t_H(\rho)$ depends on the noise model.
-Inspired by the noise models typically used in randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6}, we consider a noise model in which noise is applied before the unitary operations, for which we define
+Inspired by the noise models typically used in randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6, RB7, RB8, RB9}, we consider a noise model in which noise is applied before the unitary operations, for which we define

 as well as a noise model in which noise is applied after the unitary operations, for which we define